Leader: Mark Hougardy

 Betty Jane was silver in color with a sleek design; she was tightly built for speed and highly polished so that sunlight gleaned of her exterior occasionally blinding those who dare to look upon her.
 Some partition tape kept onlookers several steps back; this was a ‘look but don’t touch’ aircraft.

 The B-24J Liberator sat further afield.
 This aircraft was stoutly and solid in appearance and looked as though it could take some solid punches if needed – it could also hit back with its 10 .50 caliber machine guns.
 It was a good-sized plane with 67 feet in length and a wingspan of 110 feet.
 Visitors could climb/walk through the plane via a small entrance at the rear.
 Inside it was Spartan with exposed cables and ribs of the airplane showing.
 Continuing through the plane was a large bay filled with replica bombs the girth of watermelons and about three feet long.
 A skinny catwalk in the middle of the bay, about six inches wide, was the only walkway to the other side.
 This was not scary when walking several feet off the ground, but what about when you’re several thousand feet up in the air?
 At the other side was the cockpit, with a variety of levers and switches.
-The Liberator could carry up to 28,500 pounds of weaponry – that is equivalent to the weight of 7 modern cars each weighting 4,000 pounds each!
+The Liberator could carry up to 28,500 pounds of weaponry – that is equivalent to the weight of 7 modern cars each weighing 4,000 pounds each!
 The Liberator is the only restored flying B-24J in the world.

 The next plane we visited was the elegant and formidable looking B-17G Flying Fortress.
 This is aircraft is often featured in movies and what people frequently think of when they hear of a Word War II bomber.
 Although this plane is somewhat pleasant to view it should be remembered it is a machine of war with 13 .50 caliber machine guns.
-The Flying Fortress is about 75 feet in length with a wingspan of 104 feet; this workhorse could carry up to 35,865 pounds of weaponry – that is almost equivalent to the weight of 9 modern cars each weighting 4,000 pounds each!
+The Flying Fortress is about 75 feet in length with a wingspan of 104 feet; this workhorse could carry up to 35,865 pounds of weaponry – that is almost equivalent to the weight of 9 modern cars each weighing 4,000 pounds each!

 Visitors climb in through a ladder at the front of the plane.
 You can see in the front gunner’s position and also the compact looking cockpit.
 Like its sister plane, the inside is cramped and utilitarian – space was not wasted on conveniences.
 A small catwalk leads people through the bomb bay and you have to steady yourself with a rope handrail.
 Here you can see the ball-shaped lower gunner’s turret and get a feeling for just how small, claustrophobic and even terrifying this position must have been.
 Next were the side gunner’s stations and their large .50 caliber machine guns complete with replica bandoliers, filled with bullets the size of lipstick containers, that fed into the movable (but non-functioning) machine guns.